gitlabhq/gitlabhq/doc/development/documentation/structure.md

 ## Components of a documentation page

-Most pages will be dedicated to a specifig GitLab feature or to a use case that involves one or more features and/or third-party tools.
+Most pages will be dedicated to a specifig GitLab feature or to a use case that involves one or more features, potentially in conjunction with third-party tools.

-Every feature or use case document should include the following content in the following sequence:
+Every feature or use case document should include the following content in the following sequence, with exceptions and details noted below and in the template included on this page.

 - **Title**: Top-level heading with the feature name, or a use case name, which would start with a verb, like Configuring, Enabling, etc.